Ian Anstruther: Education and military career

 He was educated at Eton, and joined the Argyll and Sutherland Highlanders in 1939 when the Second World War broke out.
 An amateur radio ham, he was quickly transferred to the Royal Corps of Signals, and was commissioned, ending up as a captain.
 He read Natural Sciences at New College, Oxford, from 1940 to 1942, before returning to Catterick to train for the invasion of France.
 He landed with his brigade in Normandy three weeks after D-Day, and took charge of a team of signallers.

 After the war, he chanced to meet Sir Archibald Clerk Kerr, a family friend, on a bus in London.
 Kerr (later 1st Baron Inverchapel) had been ambassador in Moscow during the war, and had just been appointed British ambassador to the United States; he asked Anstruther to become his private secretary.
 Anstruther readily agreed, and spent four years in America in the Diplomatic Service.
 He moved to Paris in 1951, to advance his ambition to become a writer.
-He met Geraldine Horner, elder daughter of Captain Gerald Stuart Blake, and they were married on 7 March 1951.
-They had one daughter Emily who later married Simon Crosby.
-The baronet was divorced in 1963, and he married the architect Susan Margaret Walker daughter of Colonel St John Bradling Paten on 15 November 1963.
-They had two sons and three daughters.
-The eldest Sir Sebastian inherited the title and estates in 2007.
-In 1992 he married a Thai girl, Pornpan Pinthwong known as Goy.
-Their first child, Maximillian was born in 1995.
-They still live on the Barlavington estate.

 Sir Ian was surprised to inherit an estate in South Kensington (including Thurloe Square and Alexander Square) from his aunt Joan in 1960, making him wealthy.
 He had bought a country estate at Barlavington, on the north of the South Downs near Petworth in West Sussex, in 1956, including 3000 acre of woodland, farmland and downland.
 He also bought a house near St. Tropez in 1973.

-As a writer
+Writing career

 He wrote eight books, including I Presume (1956), a biography of the journalist H. M. Stanley; an account of the Eglinton tournament entitled The Knight and the Umbrella (1963); The Scandal of the Andover Workhouse (1973), exploring the iniquities of the workhouse system; a biography of Oscar Browning (1983), Coventry Patmore's Angel (1992), on Coventry Patmore and his wife Emily Augusta Patmore, the inspiration for the poem The Angel in the House; and a book about Sir Richard Broun, The Baronets' Champion (2006).
 He also wrote about Frederic William Farrar and his novel Eric, or, Little by Little.

 He undertook much of his research in the London Library in St James's Square.
 He donated funding in 1992 to enable it to build a new wing, which was named the Anstruther Wing.
 He was a Fellow of the Society of Antiquaries, and a member of the Royal Company of Archers.